Ancient Arts® Workshops

 ANCIENT CULTURE THROUGH POTTERY™

-kiln fire, using only prehistoric methods.* The workshop
+and trench kiln fire on-site using only prehistoric

-Participants will gain an understanding of prehistoric Colorado culture and the
+methods*.
+Participants will gain an understanding of the culture and the fundamentals of

 This is so much more than a pottery

-Note to Teachers* The interdisciplinary nature of these courses will
+Note to Teachers* The interdisciplinary nature of this course will

 enable K-12 teachers to develop meaningful standards based lesson plans.
 Through